Second Order Concentration via Logarithmic Sobolev Inequalities: Relating First and Second Order Difference Operators

-for some constant $\gamma > 0$, where $\mathfrak{D}^{(2)} f$ is the ``de-diagonalized'' Hessian of $f$ with respect to the ``Hoeffding'' type difference operator $\mathfrak{D}$ introduced in \eqref{Hessediskret}.
-One of our main tools is the following lemma about partial integration and self-adjointness for difference operators and the discrete Laplacian $\mathfrak{L}$ defined on functions of independent random variables.
+In order to remove the first order difference operator on the right-hand side of \eqref{expUnglFormel}, we may now study relations of the form $\gamma \int |\mathfrak{d} f|^2 d \mu \le \int \lVert \mathfrak{d}^{(2)} f \rVert_{\text{HS}}^2 d \mu$ for some constant $\gamma > 0$.
+Note that due to \eqref{L^2Normengleich}, we may replace $\mathfrak{d}^{(2)} f$ by ``Hoeffding'' differences $\mathfrak{D}^{(2)} f$ on the right-hand side, which enables us to make use of the ``harmonic analysis'' arguments established in Section 2.
+Indeed, one of our main tools is the following lemma about partial integration and self-adjointness for difference operators and the discrete Laplacian $\mathfrak{L}$ defined on functions of independent random variables.